 Getting Money to Invest

-Next you'll need to determine how you're going fund your investment account.
+Once you have determined that you are ready to start investing, you'll need to determine how you're going to fund your investment account.
 The most reliable option is to create a balanced budget and set a savings goal that you try to meet each month, and then invest a portion of that money marked for savings.

-Another smart strategy is to keep making "payments" towards a debt (like a student loan) in your budget after you finish repaying it, but instead invest the money that was going towards the loan.
+Another smart strategy is to keep making "payments" towards a debt (like a student loan) in your budget after you finish repaying it, but instead of the money going towards the debt now, you can invest it.
 This way you should not have to make any drastic changes to your spending plan and you'll be investing in your future.

 Finally, putting aside one-time “found” money is a good way to start investing as well.
-This can take the form of birthday money, tax refunds, bonuses, and so on.
-And when you are out of school and start getting raises in your job, that "new" money can go in to investing and help you avoid "lifestyle creep".
+This can take the form of birthday money, tax refunds, bonuses, etc. And when you are out of school and start getting raises in your job, that "new" money can go in to investing and help you avoid "lifestyle creep".